You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 I would say probably 91 or 92.

-And since then I've been trying to call your program, and I don't I didn't know how people got through.
+And since then, I've been trying to call your program, and I didn't know how people got through because I was so used to the busy signal.

 I am so happy to hear stories like yours.

-Well, and our granddaughter, I mean our daughter, we raised our kids as rush babies, and she's raising her kids as rush babies.
+Well, and our granddaughter, I mean, our daughter, we raised our kids as Rush babies, and she's raising her kids as rush babies.

-So one of the Rush Revere books?
+One of the Rush Revere books?

 Oh, absolutely.